adambratschikaye/wasm-underflow/README.md

         }
     }
 ```
-`setup` creates some vectors which are all initialized with `0`s.
+`allocate_zeros` creates some vectors which are all initialized with `0`s.
-`bar` doesn't touch those vectors, but it recurses which underflows the rust stack and corrupts the vectors at the end of the main Wasm memory. `dummy` preallocates the stack to reduce the recursion required.
-After `bar` completes, fail the assertion because one of the vectors has had its initial value changed even though it should be immutable.
+`overflow_stack` doesn't touch those vectors, but it recurses which underflows the rust stack and corrupts the vectors at the end of the main Wasm memory. `dummy` preallocates the stack to reduce the recursion required.
+After `overflow_stack` completes, the assertion fails because one of the vectors has had its initial value changed even though it should be immutable.

 ## Affected Platforms